Burauen

-Burauen (IPA: [bu'ɾaʊen]), officially the Municipality of Burauen (Bungto han Burauen; Bayan ng Burauen), is a 1st class municipality in the province of Leyte, Philippines.
+Burauen (IPA: [bu'ɾaʊen]), officially the Municipality of Burauen (Bungto han Burauen; Bayan ng Burauen), is a First Income Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 52,511 people.

 Etymology

 The name “Burauen” evolved from the word “haru” which means “spring”.
 This is because Burauen is the fountainhead of several rivers: the big Daguitan and Marabong rivers, the Guinarona and Hibuga rivers that pass through several neighboring towns, as well as several smaller ones.
 The legend behind the name speaks of a drought when several tributaries of these rivers dried up, forcing people to flock to a cluster of large springs in the town.
-The place was duly called “Buraburon” which according to Justice Norberto Lopez Romualdez Sr., is the “multiplicative construction of the word “haru” (spring), which indicates “abundance”.
-Over the years, the name “Buraburon” (“having many springs”) evolved into “Burawon” and finally into “Burawen”.
+The place was duly called “Buraburon” which, according to Justice Norberto Lopez Romualdez Sr., is the “multiplicative construction of the word “haru” (spring), which indicates “abundance”.
+Over the years, the name “Buraburon” (“having many springs”) evolved into “Burawon” and finally into “Burauen”.